-

 In the course JBoss Administration participants learn to install, set up and configure the JBoss Application Server.
 The JBoss Application Server is an open source Java EE based runtime platform from RedHat.
 The course JBoss Administration deals with the latest JBoss Application Server version but also covers the differences with the previous versions of the server.
 The course works with the JBoss versions EAP 6.x, EAP 7.x and Wildfly.

-The course starts with a discussion of the fundamental concepts of the Java EE standard with Web components such as servlets and JSP and Enterprise Bean components such as sessions and message driven beans.
+The course JBoss Administration starts with a discussion of the fundamental concepts of the Java EE standard with Web components such as servlets and JSP and Enterprise Bean components such as sessions and message driven beans.

 Then the architecture and installation of the application server is covered.
 In the latest version of JBoss many improvements have been made, such as centralized configuration management and a faster start-up time.
 Issues such as the difference between standalone and domain mode, profiles and subsystems are treated here.